TheOdinProject/curriculum/ruby_programming/computer_science/lesson_common_data_structures_algorithms.md

 </div>

 ### Additional Resources
-his section contains helpful links to other content.
+This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * [Khan Academy's great Algorithms Course](https://www.khanacademy.org/computing/computer-science/algorithms)
 * [Stanford's Coursera 4-Part Algorithm Course](https://www.coursera.org/specializations/algorithms)